-6. CONCLUSION
+6. Conclusion

 In this paper, we consider mixed-integer linear bilevel problems with a follower facing uncertainties regarding his objective function coefficients.
-To deal with this kind of uncertainty, we pursue a $\Gamma$ -robust approach in which the follower hedges against a subset of the uncertain parameters that adversely influence the solution to the problem.
-More specifically, we exploit the main result by Bertsimas and Sim (2003) and Sim (2004) for $\Gamma$ -robust single-level optimization-namely that the $\Gamma$ -robust counterpart of a binary problem can be solved by solving a linear number of binary problems of the nominal type.
-We present heuristic methods for $\Gamma$ -robust bilevel problems in the spirit of the Bertsimas-Sim result, wherein a linear number of bilevel problems of the nominal type is solved.
-Moreover, quality guarantees for heuristically obtained solutions as well as sufficient ex-post conditions for global optimality are provided.
-To assess the performance of our approaches, we conduct an extensive computational study on a total number of 2240 instances, comprising 1120 instances of the $\Gamma$ -robust knapsack interdiction problem and 1120 more general $\Gamma$ -robust bilevel instances.
-We observe that our heuristics often practically outperform alternative approaches adapted from the literature, including both heuristic and exact methods, in terms of the solution quality.
-In particular, the optimality gap is closed for a substantial part of the considered instances using the heuristics presented in this paper.
-A bottleneck of our methods, however, is the solution of the deterministic bilevel problems.
+To deal with this kind of uncertainty, we pursue a Γ -robust approach in which the follower hedges against a subset of the uncertain parameters that adversely influence the solution to the problem.
+More specifically, we exploit the main result by Bertsimas and Sim (2003) and Sim (2004) for Γ -robust single-level optimization-namely that the Γ-robust counterpart of a binary problem can be solved by solving a linear number of binary problems of the nominal type.
+We present heuristic methods for Γ -robust bilevel problems in the spirit of the Bertsimas-Sim result, wherein a linear number of bilevel problems of the nominal type is solved.
+Moreover, quality guarantees for heuristically obtained solutions as well as sufficient ex-post conditions for the exactness of our methods are provided.
+To assess the performance of our approaches, we conduct an extensive computational study on a total of 2240 instances, comprising 1120 instances of the Γ -robust knapsack interdiction problem and 1120 more general Γ -robust bilevel instances.
+We observe that the optimality gap is closed for a substantial part of the considered instances.
+A bottleneck of our method, however, is the solution of the deterministic bilevel problems.
 Thus, the algorithmic choice for solving these problems is crucial.
 When efficient black-box methods are available to tackle the deterministic bilevel problems, our heuristic can outperform generic exact branch-and-cut methods.
-In particular, for $\Gamma$ -robust knapsack interdiction problems, we report significant speed-up factors when compared to recently published problem-tailored and exact solution approaches.
-Nevertheless, more general $\Gamma$ -robust bilevel problems remain challenging so that any algorithmic advances for general mixed-integer linear bilevel problems may be beneficial for the methods presented in this paper.
+In particular, for Γ -robust knapsack interdiction problems, we report significant speed-up factors when compared to recently published problem-tailored and exact solution approaches.